We have listed for information purposes the general procedures regarding death in Spain and Portugal.

 Plans purchased in Spain requiring dual country cover – require that the Company holds a residential address in the UK, it cannot be assumed that a next of kin address will be used furthermore in not providing an address then this could delay service being provided.

 If it is your intention to return to the UK then a relevant UK address must be provided on your return.
-On return to the UK the plan holder will be issued with new UK documentation and whilst the plan benefits are nearly the same as Spain they are not an exact Duplicate.
+On return to the UK the plan holder will be issued with new documentation reflecting this change and whilst the plan benefits are nearly the same as Spain they are not an exact Duplicate.

 With regards to the plan value, Iberian have agreements in place for the provision of service relating specifically to the plan benefits stipulated – and whilst in Spain disbursement costs (for example doctor’s fees, cremation costs) are covered, on plans purchased in Spain and used in the UK these costs are not guaranteed, and become a contribution to the current disbursement costs at the time the service is required.